Julie M. Lawson, M.A., CCMP

 Jennifer D. Franklin, JD, MBA

-Jennifer Franklin is a passionate advocate for career development and diversity, equity, inclusion, and belonging (DEIBs) with experience spanning the corporate, nonprofit, and academic sectors.
+Jennifer Franklin is a passionate advocate for career development and diversity, equity, inclusion, and belonging (DEIB) with experience spanning the corporate, nonprofit, and academic sectors.

 Most recently, Jennifer was the Human Resource Manager for Global Talent and Organization Development supporting the Industrial Group of Ecolab (a global provider of water, hygiene and energy technologies and services to the food, energy, healthcare, industrial, and hospitality markets).
 In this role, Jennifer focused on sharpening the use of talent analytics to enable business decisions, advancing diversity and inclusion efforts, and delivering on employee engagement action plans.